ETA-IK: Execution-Time-Aware Inverse Kinematics for Dual-Arm Systems: Approach

 \section{Approach}

-With the six \ac{DoF} perception poses generated by the NBV algorithms, we leverage redundancy of the dual arms to optimize the joint configurations for fast execution.
+Given a sequence of object-centric SE(3) perception poses, we leverage redundancy of the dual arms to optimize the joint configurations for fast execution.
 First, we use the relative pose between both arms to formulate an inverse kinematics problem.
-Then, we convert this formulation into a parallel multi-objectives problem and incorporate execution time directly in the objectives.
+Secondly, we convert this formulation into a parallel multi-objectives problem.
+Finally, we train a differentiable time estimator to capture the execution time, which can directly incorporated in the objectives for optimization.
 During the optimization, the joint configurations converge to the target desired pose and sequentially improve the execution time.